creativemarket/goarion/README.md

 cd $GOPATH/src/github.com/filitchp/goarion
 go test
 ```
-If Go complains about the package stretchr/testify missing you can install it manually with
+If Go complains about not being able to find `stretchr/testify` you can install it manually with
 ```bash
 go get github.com/stretchr/testify
 ```

-You should see the following
+You should see the following after running `go test`
 ```
 PASS
 ok  	github.com/filitchp/goarion	1.131s